DerekParks/FTDI_ESP_Programmer/README.md

 ## 3.3 or 5?

 There is a solder jumper on the board to switch between 3.3v and 5v.
 It is set to 3.3v by default.

+## C6 & C7

+The decoupling, C6 & C7 should be removed if using an ESP01 and I2C.